Head lice infestation: Diagnosis

 Lice comb (Bug Buster) wet combing with conditioner for diagnosis and treatment.
 Head lice can be seen in foam.

 The condition is diagnosed by finding live lice and unhatched eggs in the hair.
 Finding empty eggs is not enough.
 Dandruff, lint, sand, hair casts, and dried hairspray can be mistaken for eggs and nits.
 This is made easier by using a magnifying glass or running a comb through the child's wet hair, the latter of which is the most assured method of diagnosis and can be used to monitor treatment.
 In questionable cases, a child can be referred to a health professional.
 However, head lice infestation is commonly overdiagnosed, with extinct infestations being mistaken for active ones.
 Infestations are only considered extinct if nits are more than 0.25 inches away from the scalp and nymphs and adult lice are absent.
 As a result, lice-killing treatments are more often used on non-infested than infested children.
 The use of a louse comb is the most effective way to detect living lice.
 With both methods, special attention should be paid to the area near the ears and the nape of the neck.
-The use of a magnifying glass to examine the material collected between the teeth of the comb could prevent misdiagnosis.

 The presence of nits alone, however, is not an accurate indicator of an active head louse infestation.
 Generally, white nits are empty egg casings, while brown nits may still contain viable louse larvae.
 One way to determine the nit is to squeeze it between two fingernails; it produces a characteristic snapping sound as the egg bursts.
 Children with nits on their hair have a 35–40% chance of also being infested with living lice and eggs.
 If lice are detected, the entire family needs to be checked (especially children up to the age of 13 years) with a louse comb, and only those who are infested with living lice should be treated.
 As long as no living lice are detected, the child should be considered negative for head louse infestation.
 Accordingly, a child should be treated with a pediculicide only when living lice are detected on their hair (not because they have louse eggs/nits on their hair and not because the scalp is itchy).